TNTurnerLab/ACES/README.md

         * Run Docker interactively to see if successful:

            	- $. bsub -Is -R 'rusage[mem=50GB]' -a 'docker(tnturnerlab/vgp_ens_pipeline:latest)' /bin/bash
-12. Create a group job:
+12.Create a group job:

     	- $ bgadd -L 2000  /username/###ANY NAME YOU WOULD LIKE TO CALL JOB###

-13. Run following script:
+13.Run following script:

     	* MUST MODIFY SCRIPT TO RUN: